alonzi/HealthyHearts/CleaningFiles/README.md

 These are the files that are used to clean the data

-* #this file gets the range of each variable in the labpanels dataset
+* LabPanels ranges.R - this file gets the range of each variable in the labpanels dataset